yorkeyao/VehicleX/VehicleX Interface/README.md

 ```
 ~
 └───VehicleX
-    └───Build-win(is 'Build-linus' if you choose linux)
+    └───Build-win(is 'Build-linus' if you use linux)
-    │   │ VehicleX.exe(is 'VehicleX.x86_64' if you choose linux)
+    │   │ VehicleX.exe(is 'VehicleX.x86_64' if you use linux)
     │   │ ...
     │
     └───Background_imgs